nop33/si/src/content/subpage/donate/index.md

 ---
 title: Support Us
+subtitle: |
-subtitle: Support us in strengthening the multilateral governance of transformative AI.
+  Support us in strengthening the multilateral governance of transformative AI.
 textSections:
   - content: >-
-      The Simon Institute for Longterm Governance (SI) is a think tank at the heart of the international system, seeking funding to strengthen the multilateral governance of transformative AI.
+      The Simon Institute for Longterm Governance (SI) is a think tank at the heart of the international system, seeking funding to reduce global catastrophic risk from AI through multilateral governance.

       We could effectively leverage an additional **CHF 3MM to 4.3MM** until the end of 2026.
 Every contribution directly helps us maintain our independence and achieve sustained financial stability. **Our current plans** involve: